Barthdry/Bulgarian-Adventure/ReadMe.txt

 if it is denied or not responded that means it is not suitable in location basis or inactive

+Requirements:-

+RGSS RPGXP RTP(To Play)
+RPG Maker XP 1.02 (To Edit) or Above

 Makers:-
 Barthdry
 Sithjester(Resources)